Parkrun: Lithuania

-The most recent country to host Parkrun events is Lithuania, with the launch of Parkrun Vingis in Vilnius, on September 21, 2024, with 223 participants in attendance.
+The most recent country to host Parkrun events is Lithuania, with the launch of Parkrun Vingis in Vilnius on 21 September 2024; there were 223 participants in attendance.

 New Zealand

 The first event was at Lower Hutt on 5 May 2012.
 Cornwall Parkrun in Auckland started on 28 July 2012.
-As of December 2024, there were 56 Parkrun events around the country taking place every weekend, with more locations being added all of the time.
+As of 30 August 2026, there were 75 Parkrun events around the country taking place every weekend, with more locations being added all of the time.

 Poland

-The first Polish Parkrun took place in Gdynia on 15 Oct 2011.
-Poland has the first Parkrun to cross the border of another country: Cieszyn Parkrun starts in Poland but crosses into the Czech Republic before returning to Poland.
-The record attendance was at Tczew Parkrun on 13 May 2023 when there were 1774 runners.
+The first Polish Parkrun took place in Gdynia on 15 October 2011.
+Poland has the first Parkrun to cross the border of another countr; Cieszyn Parkrun starts in Poland, but crosses into the Czech Republic before returning to Poland.
+The record attendance was at Tczew Parkrun on 13 May 2023, when there were 1,774 runners.

 Russia

-Parkrun in Russia began simultaneously at Kolomenskoe Parkrun and Severnoe Tushino Parkrun on 1 March 2014.
+Parkrun in Russia began simultaneously at Kolomenskoe and Severnoe Tushino Parkruns on 1 March 2014.
 Parkrun Yakutsk Dohsun took place in Yakutsk, which has an average daily temperature of -8.8 C.

-All Parkrun events in Russia are currently cancelled due to the ongoing Russian invasion of Ukraine.
+All Parkrun events in Russia are currently cancelled, due to the ongoing Russian invasion of Ukraine.

 South Africa

 Parkrun South Africa was started and promoted by ultramarathoner Bruce Fordyce.
 The first Parkrun took place at Delta Park in Johannesburg on 12 November 2011 and had 26 participants.
-It is now one of the larger Parkruns, regularly drawing up to 1200 runners and attracting tourists as the first one in the nation.
-The world record attendance was at North Beach, Durban, which saw 2527 runners on 20 January 2018.
+It is now one of the larger Parkruns, regularly drawing up to 1,200 runners and attracting tourists as the first one in the nation.
+The world record attendance was at North Beach, Durban, which saw 2,527 runners on 20 January 2018.

 United States

-The first parkrun event in the United States was in Livonia, Michigan on 2 June 2012.
-As of 18 November 2025 there are 96 active events.
+The first US Parkrun event was held in Livonia, Michigan on 2 June 2012.
+As of 30 August 2026, there are 102 active events.

 Festive and special events

 There are festive and special events which do not necessarily occur on a Saturday.
-Each country chooses its own special event days, which are held optionally by local Parkrun teams – i.e., they will not be run at every Parkrun location.
-Generally, where such special events are held, they are Parkruns on Christmas Day, New Year's Day, and/or national holidays in their respective countries.
+Each country chooses its own special event days, which are held optionally by local Parkrun teams – i.e. they will not be run at every Parkrun location.
+Generally, where such special events are held, there are Parkruns on Christmas Day, New Year's Day and/or national holidays in their respective countries.

 List of Parkrun event countries

-Parkrun is held in 26 of the 28 different countries and territories listed below as of 31 May 2025.
+Parkrun is held currently in 29 of the 30 different countries and territories listed below, as of 30 August 2026: